CED Manufacturer Registration and Takeback Program

 CED Recycling Grants are limited to a maximum amount of $40,000 which shall be awarded on a tiered matching basis.
 The first $20,000 of a grant shall not require the grantee to provide matching funds.
 Any amount over the first $20,000 of a grant shall be matched by the grantee on a dollar-to-dollar basis.

-DEP approves 28 applicants for CED recycling grants
+DEP approves 30 applicants for FY2015 CED recycling grants

-Twenty-eight applicants have been approved for grant amounts totaling $173,198.28 in the Department of Environmental Protection’s Covered Electronic Devices (CED) Recycling Grant Program, DEP Cabinet Secretary Randy Huffman announced.
+Thirty applicants have been approved for grants totaling $183,416 in the Department of Environmental Protection’s Covered Electronic Devices (CED) Recycling Grant Program, DEP Cabinet Secretary Randy Huffman announced.

-Established in 2008 under the DEP’s Rehabilitation Environmental Action Plan (REAP), the CED Program requires that manufacturers register their brands with the state.
-The program allows counties and municipalities to apply for CED grants to conduct electronic collection events and support ongoing collection programs.
+Established in 2008 under the DEP’s Rehabilitation Environmental Action Plan (REAP), the CED Program requires that electronics manufacturers register their brands with the state.
+The fees collected from this program allow counties and municipalities to apply for CED grants to conduct electronic collection events (e-cycling) and support ongoing collection programs.

 The goals of the program are to establish a registration process for manufacturers of covered electronic devices, to determine if manufacturers have adopted or implemented a free take-back/recycling program for their products and to award recycling grants to counties and municipalities for recycling or other programs that divert covered electronic devices from the waste stream.